 The State of Florida monument is southwest of Gettysburg on West Confederate Avenue.
-(Tour map: West Confederate Avenue – Part 3)
+(West Confederate Avenue – Part 3 tour map)

-The monument was dedicated on the 100th anniversary of the battle, July 3rd, 1963.
+The monument was dedicated on on July 3rd, 1963, the 100th anniversary of the battle.
 It was designed by J.D.
-Hill of the Bruns Monumental Company of Columbia, South Carolina, who also designed the South Carolina monument.
-The three stars above the inscription represent the three regiments that Florida sent to Gettysburg.
+Hill of the Bruns Monumental Company of Columbia, South Carolina.
+Hill also designed the State of South Carolina monument.
+The three stars above the monument’s inscription and its three steps represent the three regiments that Florida sent to Gettysburg.

-The three Florida regiments at the Battle of Gettysburg were in Perry’s Florida Brigade, whose monument is a short distance northeast of the State of Florida monument.
-Florida had the third smallest contingent on the twelve Confederate states at Gettysburg but it saw heavy action on both July 2 and 3.
+These three Florida regiments at the Battle of Gettysburg were in Perry’s Florida Brigade, whose monument is a short distance northeast of the State of Florida monument.
+Florida had the third smallest contingent of the twelve Confederate states at Gettysburg.
+But it saw heavy action on both July 2 and 3.
 The resulting casualties give Florida the highest percentage loss (62%) of any state from either side at Gettysburg (see the States at Gettysburg).